sou-sugiura/intel_de0_cv_for_openMSP430/README.md

 Download for Windows application.

 Set Questa license from SSLC.
-(For setting license, Microsoft personal account is necessary.
+(For setting license, Intel account is needed and Microsoft personal account is necessary.
 Work or school account cannot be used.)

 https://community.intel.com/t5/Intel-FPGA-Software-Installation/Guidelines-amp-Information-on-Questa-Intel-FPGA-Edition-Software/m-p/1329999#:~:text=For%20Windows%3A%201%201.%20Get%20a%20license.dat%20file,5.%20Click%20OK%20and%20restart%20the%20Questa%20software.